mrwoodlog/Commit-Watcher/README.md

 When you run the script for the first time, it will ask for your GitHub API token and (optionally) your Discord webhook URL.
 These values will be saved locally in a configuration file (`config.json`), so you only need to enter them **once**.

+It will also prompt you to enter the interval (in seconds) for checking new commits when running in background mode.

-After the first run, just use the following command to monitor your repo without providing the token again:
+After the first run, just use the following command to monitor your repo without providing the token or URL again:

 ```bash
 python commit_watcher.py owner_name repo_name --branch branch_name